 It’s important to keep debris out of the pool as much as possible so it doesn’t mess with the chemical balance.

 Step 3.
-Check the Bottom of the Pool for Bugs.
+Check the Bottom for Bugs

 These little critters wreak havoc with the pool’s chemicals.
 After scooping them out, do a quick test of the chemicals and add if necessary.

 Step 4.
-Check the Water Level.
+Check the Water Levels

 To ensure the pumps are filtering correctly, the water has to be at the right level.
 Take a quick look and fill up to the right level.